EU sets date for next wave of enlargement

 "The EU cannot and will not import bilateral disputes.
 This is why all the Western Balkans partners concerned must resolve such disputes as a matter of urgency," the draft said.

-It proposed that border issues should be solved by international arbitration, for instance in The Hague, and that any rulings must be "binding, final" and "fully respected".
+It proposed that border issues should be solved by international arbitration, for instance in The Hague, and that rulings must be "binding, final" and "fully respected".

 Thorny bramble